Drupal 7 End of Life Is Extended to Give Businesses More Time to Shift

 What Does the End of Drupal 7 Support Mean for Businesses?

-Now let’s talk about how the Drupal 7 end of life 2023 is preparing for us might affect businesses that still rely on the older version of CMS.
+Now let’s talk about how the Drupal 7 EOL 2025 is preparing for us might affect businesses that still rely on the older version of CMS.

 In fact, if you don’t have time or budget for the upgrade process, you can still use the 7th version of the content management system.
 Your site will be functioning fine, but you will soon stop receiving bug fixes as well as feature updates to modules and Drupal 7 core.
 In addition to that, by refusing to migrate to the latest Drupal version, you will face various issues:

 • Slowdowns.
-If you are working with Drupal 7 for a long time, you've probably noticed that the development of new modules and updating the existing ones get much slower over time.
+If you are working with the seventh version of Drupal for a long time, you've probably noticed that the development of new modules and updating the existing ones get much slower over time.
 That’s because the company devotes more time to security issues and optimizing modules for Drupal 10.

 What is the best strategy for Drupal 7 sites?

 Drupal is an open-source platform entirely dependent on the community developers' work.
-They will stop developing patches for the existing modules one day (which might happen after the Drupal 7 support end date on November 1, 2023).
+They will stop developing patches for the existing modules one day (which is likely to happen after the Drupal 7 support end date on January 5, 2025).

 But even though you have over a year to migrate your website, it doesn’t mean that the upgrade from Drupal 7 to its latest version is your only option.
 If you are still using Drupal 7, consider the scenarios below.